Advanced Practice Genetics Nursing Job Duties

 Job Outlook and Salary for APGN-Board Certified

-The job outlook for Registered Nurses is expected to grow 16% though 2024 which is far faster than most other occupations.
-There are no stats specific to APGN’s but nursing, on a whole, provides excellent job and salary growth.
+The job outlook for nurse practitioners is expected to grow 18% though 2031 which is far faster than most other occupations.